PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 18:37:35
+Last updated: 2024-04-05 18:38:08
-Random Quote: I am not in danger, Skyler.
-I AM the danger! - Walter White
+Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby